skip to main content

 General Shared Core Equipment

-The Core Equipment rooms are supervised by the faculty and are located in a central hallway on the fourth floor of the School of Dentistry within the Department of Biomedical Sciences.
+The Core Equipment rooms are supervised by the faculty and are located in a central hallway on the fourth floor of the College of Dentistry within the Department of Biomedical Sciences.
 These rooms are equipped with the following:

 • Agilent 2100 Bioanalyzer